 On a periodic basis, the Collaborative will evaluate its receivables and determine the establishment of an allowance for doubtful accounts, based on a history of past write-offs and collections and current credit conditions.
 The Collaborative charges the allowance when receivables are deemed to be uncollectible, and payments subsequently received on such receivables restore the allowance for doubtful accounts.
-Grants receivable are recorded net of any allowance for doubtful accounts.
-No allowance was deemed necessary at June 30, 2014 and 2013.
+Management believes all receivables will be collected and, therefore, no allowance was deemed necessary at June 30, 2015 and 2014.